wilmix8/DOTWEB3.0/README.md

-This  is  about  more  detail  about  JWEB with  JDollar-JAVA
+This  is  about  more  detail  about  JWEB with  JWEB-JAVA

 g) OAKJAVA7